 The 9/11 Memorial Glade is located on Memorial Plaza, between Liberty and West Street.
 The design was first revealed in May 2018 by the 9/11 Memorial and Museum’s president Alice Greenwald.

 The 9/11 Memorial Glade forms a pathway, 8 feet wide and 14 feet long, with six large monoliths appearing to break through the ground.
 They were specifically crafted to look bruised, but not broken, symbolizing the strength and the human spirit.
 Each of the large stone elements weighs around 15 tons and includes steel from the original One World Trade Center.
 They will further incorporate the traditional Japanese art of “Kintsugi”, literally translating to golden repair (kin = gold, tsugi = repair).
-The art technique embraces the repair of broken pottery by filling with breaks with gold.
+The art technique embraces the repair of broken pottery by filling the breaks with gold.
 Kintsugi symbolizes the idea that no scars need to be hidden.
 In fact, the opposite is encouraged: Scars should be displayed with pride because the damage is what makes the pottery unique.

 Where is the 9/11 Memorial Glade located?

 The 9/11 Memorial Glade monument is located on Memorial Plaza, near the National September 11 Memorial Museum and the two Reflecting Pools at 180 Greenwich St. To get there, take subway line 1 to WTC Cortlandt Street.
 You can also take the PATH to the World Trade Center (Oculus), or lines 45 to Fulton Street Station.
 All of them drop you off in walking distance to Memorial Plaza.

 Is the 9/11 Memorial Glade free to visit?

 Yes!
 You can go see the 9/11 Memorial Glade at no cost, as it is located in a public space, just like the 9/11 Memorial Pools.